 Mouse ear chickweed has a shallow fibrous root system, it spreads by rooting at the nodes and by seed.
 The small leaves are fleshy and covered in fine hairs.

 The flowers which appear in clusters can be seen as early as April and last until November.
 They are white in colour, with each flower producing 5 petals, however these petals are deeply lobed, often giving the appearance if 10 petals

-Mouse ear chickweed will grow in most soil types, but prefers cool, moist soils on shaded
+Mouse ear chickweed will grow in most soil types, but prefers cool, moist soils on shaded sites.

 Mouse ear chickweed may be hand weeded if the infestation is not too severe.
 Improving the surface drainage of the lawn can help discourage this weed, as can reducing the shade and increasing available light.

 Once the weed has taken over chemicals in the form of a selective weed killer will be required.
 Choose a product that is effective against mouse ear chickweed.